 To eliminate problems generated because of noise and vibration it is a must-get solution for these.
-There is two alternative available o reduce this problem:
+There are two alternatives available o reduce this problem:

-- To treat all noise and pressure drop in the valve body itself. or
+- To treat all noise and pressure drops in the valve body itself. or

 - To divide pressure drop into stages and create backpressure in downstream of the valve.

-The problem with the first choice is that it will need a large body of control valve that will become even expensive and also increase its weight that will create some problems with its maintenance.
+The problem with the first choice is that it will need a large body of control valve that will become even more expensive and also increase its weight which will create some problems with its maintenance.

 So, It is more efficient in terms of cost and size of valve to go with the 2nd option.
 Here 02 components are installed inline in piping.
 The first component is the Control valve itself and another component is a disc-type diffuser.

-Downstream of the control valve can have one or more diffusers depends on the calculated pressure drop.
-Because of the use of diffuser control valve can now be reduced in size because of the increase in backpressure.
+Downstream of the control valve can have one or more diffusers depending on the calculated pressure drop.
+Because of the use of diffuser control valves can now be reduced in size because of the increase in backpressure.
 In this case, large pipe diameter is also required for the expansion of fluid can be achieved in diffuser design.

 Working and Construction of Diffuser

-Disc diffuser is constructed to installed within a diverging section which gets installed in downstream of the control valve.
-The gas or vapour leaving the control valve enter the diffuser and flows through a special pattern of openings towards the downstream of piping.
+Disc diffuser is constructed to be installed within a diverging section which gets installed downstream of the control valve.
+The gas or vapour leaving the control valve enter the diffuser and flows through a particular pattern of openings towards the downstream of the piping.

-When fluid with higher kinetic energy leaves the control valve noise and the vibration is produced.
-These particles of fluid when colliding with the disc diffuser surface a resistance in the flow of fluid is created that generates back pressure and slows down the fluid velocity.
+When fluid with higher kinetic energy leaves the control valve noise and vibration is produced.
+When these particles of fluid collide with the disc diffuser surface, a resistance in the fluid flow is created that generates back pressure and slows down the fluid velocity.

 Because of this disc diffuser resistance in the flow path of fluid creates back pressure on the control valve outlet port and helps the fluid to expand in downstream piping.
 This backpressure helps control the valve more efficiently to regulate the flow of fluid.